-Table 9 shows handle and mortalities associated with hatchery operations in 2021.
+Table 9 shows handle and mortalities associated with hatchery operations in 2022.
 The authorized numbers are from Table 121 in the MA BIOP.
 The Grays River hatchery facility has been closed (in accordance with BiOp requirements) and the hatchery coho and chum programs have been transferred to Beaver Creek hatchery on the Elochoman River.
 Take authorizations for the Grays and Elochoman programs need to be updated to reflect these changes.
-In-season communications occurred with NMFS staff to address this change.